Unión de Rugby de Rosario: History

 The URLA played with a Great Britain team for the first time in 1936 when the British combined toured on Argentina, being defeated 41–0.

 The coming of the World War II caused international visits to be ceased until 1948, when a team formed by Oxford and Cambridge Universities.
 Estudiantes de Paraná was the most notable team in those times, winning most of the championships during the 1940s (1939–43, 1946–48).
 In 1953 the union changed to its current name, "Unión de Rugby del Rosario".
-The representative side played the Oxford-Cambridge combined during their second visit in 1956 and the Junior Springboks when the Boks toured on the country in 1959 (a 81–0 loss at Plaza Jewell).
+The representative side played the Oxford-Cambridge combined during their second visit in 1956 and the Junior Springboks when the Boks toured on the country in 1959 (an 81–0 loss at Plaza Jewell).

 In 1965 the Union achieved its greatest goal when winning the Campeonato Argentino.
 By those years, the URR also played the Oxford-Cambridge Combined (1965), the South African Gazelles (u23) (1966), and Scotland (1969).
 The URR team achieved their first international success in the 1970s, after beating Oxford-Cambridge (8–6) and Romania (7–6) in 1971.
 The team was also finalist during several editions of Campeonato Argentino, but could not win the title.

 The Rosario union team toured outside Argentina for the first time in 1993, visiting England.
-Two years later the team played some friendly matches in New Zealand.
+Two years later, the team played some friendly matches in New Zealand.

 Since 1993, the Unión de Rugby de Rosario teams have taken part in the Nacional de Clubes tournament.
 They also were added to Torneo del Interior in 1998, and they were added to Torneo del Litoral (along with Santa Fe and Entre Ríos unions teams) in 2000.